japaric-archived/ruststrap/1-how-to-cross-compile.md

                 `-- (..)
 ```

-(If you are using multirust, your toolchain is installed at
+If you are using multirust, your toolchain is installed at:
-`~/.multirust/toolchains/nightly`)
+`~/.multirust/toolchains/nightly`

 ## Cross compiling a static library